solowt/wmata_scraper/README.md

 I spent a lot of time thinking about how to determine where trains are on a line, and how to render them.
 The method that I ended up using isn't perfect.
 What I hoped to do was keep a trains array for each line and update it when the data updates.
 However, I didn't have enough time to implement this (hopefully later!) so I ended up removing and re-rendering trains after each update.

-Finally, I didn't deal with the fact that many tracks in the Metro are shared between lines.
-I anticipated this issue early in the project, but I didn't get around to accounting for it.
-As is, each line is handled separately so you won't see blue line trains on the yellow line, even if they share a track.

 ##To-do List:

-*  Check for cause of ng-repeat duplicate errors when requests take a long time to repeat (may have fixed this already).
+*  Check for cause of ng-repeat duplicate errors when requests take a long time to repeat.
+Note: this doesn't cause crashes.
+May have to do with poor internet/two responses getting there at once.
+Can check with prints, probably.
 *  Persist a trains array for each rail and push/pop trains based on the data updates.
-This will prevent trains "flickering."
-*  Combine shared rails across different lines (Look at back end `getTrains` method, perhaps remove one if check).
 *  Consider adding websockets to check for data changes before getting update.
 Add to back-end first to check if this is doable with wmata's api.
-*  Stop flickering highlighted stations when data refreshes.
-One solution is to add an `ng-class if` statement in the line directive, adding the highlight class only if the hashed station name strings match.
-However, the line directive really shouldn't be refreshing at all.
-Maybe reorganize how data is updated to solve this: do I really need to added new updates to the `this.line` object in the show controller?
-What about passing data in differently?
-Or as a quick fix: what about having two line objects, one that gets updated and one that doesn't?
-This would be redundant but would work.
 *  General code cleanup, remove redundant/useless code/variables (there are a lot).
 *  Add mouseover on trains to show their ETA and destination (redundant but cool).
-*  Check for "ARR" - "ARR" pattern on bottom rail.
-Possible bug here.
 *  Look into fringe cases with bad data from wmata.
 Have to think about whether or not it's worth the effort to try and correct some of their obviously incorrect data.
-*  Look into rendering multiple between two given stations.
-How?
-Change times to a two-dimensional array with each element being a sub array with 2-3 length.
-Not too hard, but low priority as this mostly doesn't happen.
-Also have to adjust train size/position to avoid collisions if I do this.
+*  Look into rendering multiple trains between two given stations.
+May have to wait until OO approach has been achieved and use an array of arrays to hold trains.

 See `user.stories.md` for more information about development.